pebencze/fullstack-lab/react/REACT_README.md

     - props should be immutable!!
 - **State** is like a component's memory and it helps keeping track of interaction e.g. `Button` might keep track of `isHovered` state

+## Rule of Thumb for Structuring Components
+### The Parent Component's Job
+The parent is the "smart" component or the "brain" of the operation.

+- Owns the State: It uses useState to hold the application's data (e.g., selectedCards, matchedCards).
+- Owns the Logic: It defines the functions that change the state (e.g., handleClick, checkForMatch).
+- Passes Data Down: It passes the state and handler functions down to children as props.

+### The Child Component's Job
+The child is the "dumb" or "presentational" component.
+It shouldn't know about the overall application's logic.

+- Receives Props: It takes data and functions from its parent.
+- Handles Display Logic: It can have its own internal logic to decide how to render itself based on the props it receives (e.g., (isSelected) ? content : "?").
+- Is Reusable: Its primary goal is to be a self-contained, reusable piece of UI.

+Think of the parent as a director and the children as actors.
+The director holds the script (the state) and tells the actors what their motivation is (the props).
+The actor's job is to use that direction to deliver their lines and perform their actions (render the UI).

 ## React Developer Tools
 This is a cool browser extension that helps you to inspect components.
 It contains "Profiler" and "Components".
 ![](../readme/dev_tools.png)